Inspire the next generation of theatre makers with free tickets and bespoke workshops

 - Applications are open to all secondary state schools based within the M25

 - This programme aims to work with young people who have limited access to the arts.
-We are particularly interested in working with young people who are from backgrounds unrepresented in theatre, such as young people from global majority backgrounds, disabled young people and those from lower socio-economic backgrounds.
+We are particularly interested in working with young people from backgrounds unrepresented in theatre, such as young people from global majority backgrounds, disabled young people and those from lower socio-economic backgrounds

 - We will work with a maximum of 30 students per school